erroronline1/caro/readme.md

 ## development

 #### purchase considerations
-* if $product && !$this->_requestedID check similarity and suggest updating alias if any

 #### application considerations
 * data deletion in accordance to dsgvo, eg. recommend deletion after x years?